Multi-Monitor Setups and Workspaces

 As the name suggest the dynamic layout can be used to implement a variety of different layouts.
 It is configured by these two parameters (also in the layout section of the configuration file):

-• stack_position - specifies where the stack windows should be placed in relation to the main windows
+• stack_position - specifies where the stack windows should be placed in relation to the main windows (one of right, left, bottom, top)

 • stack_mode - describes whether the stack windows should be in a split or deck configuration